1. What is a private loan / hard money loan?

 5. How does the process work?

 Answer: Most aspects are very similar to obtaining a bank loan.
-You complete a loan application, your credit is pulled, an appraisal is ordered, and we begin working with a settlement company of your selection.
+You complete a loan application, your credit is pulled, an appraisal or comparative market analysis may be ordered, and we begin working with a settlement company of your selection.
 Where it differs is in the paperwork and requirements.
 Hard money lenders do not look at your tax returns and personal income.
 Rather, they look at your scope of work (renovation plans) and the above items to arrive at a loan amount.
 Because of this, hard money lenders can close significantly quicker (typically 3 weeks) than banks and chances of funding are significantly better.